 Congratulations!
 You have completed your job successfully.
 Now what?
 It’s time, you focus on getting your payment on time, and for that invoicing is essential.
 Invoice is a vital accounting tool.
 There are various business enterprises and consulting services as well as freelancers who work on an hourly basis.
 To bill on an hourly basis you must track the working hours for that particular project.
 This could be weekly, bi-weekly or monthly, depending upon the contract that has been signed.
-The hourly invoice organizes your work according to billable hours and proceeds for payments.
+The hourly invoice organizes your work according to billable hours before you proceed with payments.

-To make your task easy, we have outlined the necessary steps to invoice for hourly works.
+To make your task easy, we have outlined a few steps to help you know how to invoice for hourly works.
 Scroll down and check out the article!

 Setting your hourly rates goes side by side with calculating the business expenses.
 Chalk out the expenses you will incur from your client.
 Besides your task, you may have additional expenditures for maintaining your business.
 These could include your overhead costs like office rent, phone bills, travel expenses, vehicle maintenance, fuel, electricity(in some cases), etc. Accumulate all the business-related expenses to complete your hourly rate.

 Let’s find out what could be the new rate once you add up all your expenses.